 If your child doesn’t seem to be on track with their speech and language skills, you might feel concerned.
-Some parents wonder if they did something to cause their child’s speech problems.
+Some parents might wonder, “Did I cause my child’s speech delays?”
 Or they may worry that decisions around child care or preschool could be a factor.

 If you’re thinking along these lines, set aside the guilt, and don’t panic!
 Let’s discuss the common causes of speech delay, the role of parents in a child’s speech development, and how you can start helping your child today.

-In extreme cases, a speech or language delay can be caused by neglect, abuse, or traumatic experiences.
+In extreme cases, neglect, abuse, or traumatic experiences can cause a speech delay.
 But the short answer is no: In an attentive home where children are engaged with and cared for, speech problems aren’t caused by parents or caregivers.
 That’s the case no matter how many children you have, and whether or not your child is in daycare, attends preschool, or is homeschooled.

 However, while caregivers don’t cause speech delay, there may be things families do that keep a child’s speech from progressing as well as it could.